9 Low-Cost Business Ideas for College Students

 In the beginning stages, keep it simple, advises Hadeed, starting with an online ad for your services.
-From there, the opportunities will flow.
+From there, the opportunities should flow.
 To avoid heavy startup costs, require all of your clients to supply the majority of the cleaning supplies and use recyclable rags and a diluted white vinegar solution to clean.

 For residential cleaning services, you can charge starting at $20 an hour.
 Other advice?
 Always overestimate the amount of time it will take to clean, and charge an hourly rate in case you’ve got a large space.

 What’s the catch?
-Being a mover is hard work and involves a lot of heavy lifting so having the ability to move large items and furniture with ease is a must.
+Being a mover is hard work and involves a lot of heavy lifting, so having the ability to move large items and furniture with ease is a must.

 Web babysitting services like SitterCity.com and Care.com make it simple and easy to promote your services and tap into a network of busy parents.
-Many colleges also offer their own career listing sites that connect students to local babysitting and nannying opportunities, though the best way to pick up new gigs is through trusted referrals.
+Many colleges also offer their own career listing sites that connect students to local babysitting and nannying opportunities, though the best way to pick up new gigs is often through trusted referrals.

 Babysitting involves an incredible amount of responsibility, so it’s important to have confidence in your skills as a caregiver.
 Providing a background check and taking first aid and babysitting training classes are great places to start.

-Tutors can charge anywhere from $10 to $100 per hour depending on subject matter and the city, however the going rate for SAT tutors tends to skew higher.
+Tutors can charge anywhere from $10 to $100 per hour depending on subject matter and the city; however, the going rate for SAT tutors tends to skew higher.
 Look up what tutors are charging in your area before setting your rate.

 It’s undeniable that a number of college students get wrapped up in their school’s social scene.
 Why not capitalize on it?